Skip navigation

 • creates more jobs, boosts the economy

-• reduces traffic congestion
+• reduces traffic congestion by giving drivers a transit option

 • spurs sustainable growth in urban centres

-• faster travel times than conventional bus transit
+• travels faster than conventional bus transit

 • cost-effective infrastructure

-BRT Projects
+BRT projects

-Highway 7 East Bus Rapid Transit project
+Highway 7 East

-Jane Street Bus Rapid Transit project
+Jane Street

-Find out more about Bus Rapid Transit projects in York Region
+find out more about Bus Rapid Transit projects in York Region

 viva bus driving in a centre BRT lane.

-Learn more about the benefits of BRT, and our past projects.
+Learn more about our past projects.

 man checks his phone on station platform.